Logan Verrett: NC Dinos

 On November 18, 2017, Verrett signed a one-year contract worth $800,000 with the NC Dinos of the KBO League.
 He became a free agent following the season.

 Oakland Athletics

 On February 8, 2019, Verrett signed a minor league deal with the Oakland Athletics.
-He became a free agent following the 2019 season.
+He made 7 appearances (4 starts) for the Double–A Midland RockHounds, recording a 3.93 ERA with 33 strikeouts across 34 1/3 innings pitched.
+Verrett elected free agency following the season on November 4.

 Cleburne Railroaders

 On March 12, 2021, Verrett signed with the Cleburne Railroaders of the American Association of Professional Baseball.
-Verrett made 1 appearance for Cleburne, pitching 6.0 innings of 1-run ball.
+Verrett made one appearance for Cleburne, pitching six innings of one–run ball.

 Seattle Mariners

 On May 23, 2021, Verrett’s contract was purchased by the Seattle Mariners organization.
 Verrett made 19 starts with the Triple-A Tacoma Rainiers, going 11–4 with a 4.74 ERA and 88 strikeouts.
 He became a free agent following the season.

 Washington Nationals

 On February 18, 2022, Verrett signed a minor league contract with the Washington Nationals.
-He elected free agency on November 10, 2022.
+In 24 games (21 starts) for the Triple-A Rochester Red Wings, he compiled an 8-9 record and 3.80 ERA with 102 strikeouts across 125 2/3 innings pitched.
+Verrett elected free agency following the season on November 10.